o3de/o3de.org/content/docs/welcome-guide/setup/perforce-plugin.md

 Hover over the icon to display the connection status.
    {{< /note >}}

-1. In the drop\-down menu, you can do the following:
+1. In the drop-down menu, you can do the following:

    + Click **Enable** or **Disable** to toggle the plugin.
 The **Enable** setting allows you to work online.
 The **Disable** setting forces you to work offline.